enginyoyen/ansible-best-practises/README.md

 ## 3. Keep your plays simple
 If you want to take the advantage of the roles, you have to keep your plays simple.
-Therefore do not add any tasks in your main play.
+Therefore do not add any tasks to your main play.
 Your play should only consist of the list of roles that it depends on.
 Here is an example:

 ```
 ---